cis3296f23/project-02discotifywalkerbeytoracheawijaya/README.md

     docker run --env-file env_file_2 -d --name container2 andrewto/discotify:v3.0
      ```
      - env_file_1 and env_file_2 are paths to your two .env files while container1 and container2 can be any names you want to want to name your container

-# General Commands
-1. `!hello` : Greets the user.
-2. `!auth` : Initiates authentication with Spotify.
-3. `!help` : Displays a list of avaiable commands.

-# Spotify Playback Control
-1. `!play <query>` : plays a track on Spotify.
-The `<query>` can be a Spotify link, song name, or song name with the artist.
-2. `!pause` : Pauses the current playback on Spotify.
-3. `!resume` : Resumes playback on Spotify.
-4. `!next` : Skips to the next track on Spotify.
-5. `!previous` : Goes to the previous track on Spotify
-6. `!devices` : Lists avaiable Spotify devices.

-# Spotify User Data
-1. `!toptracks` : Shows the user's top 10 tracks on Spotify.
-2. `!playlist <name>` : Plays a playlist from the user's library on Spotify by playlist name.

 # How to contribute
 Follow this project board to know the latest status of the project: [http://...]([http://...])